A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Protection from most surprise balance billing arrived as of 2022, thanks to the No Surprises Act.
 This federal legislation was incorporated into the Consolidated Appropriations Act, 2021, which Congress passed with overwhelming bipartisan support in December 2020; President Trump signed it into law in late 2020.

-This was a massive piece of legislation that was widely referred to as the second major COVID-19 relief bill (it does contain a substantial amount of COVID relief measures), but which also appropriated government funding for the first nine months of 2021, addressed climate change, and tackled surprise balance billing — among many other things.
+This was a massive piece of legislation that was widely referred to as the second major COVID-19 relief bill (it did contain a substantial amount of COVID relief measures), but which also appropriated government funding for the first nine months of 2021, addressed climate change, and tackled surprise balance billing — among many other things.

-The No Surprises Act does still face pending lawsuits that have challenged its implementation.
+The No Surprises Act does still face pending lawsuits4 that have challenged its implementation.
 But from a consumer perspective, the No Surprises Act’s consumer protections took effect as of January 2022, with enforcement shared between the federal and state governments in most states.